-Many high level plotting functions (plot
+Many high level plotting functions (plot,

-, etc.) allow you to include
+hist, boxplot, etc.) allow you to include

 additional options to customise how the plot is drawn (as well as other